 Answer:

 Chubukov was very happy when Lomov asked for his daughter’s hand in marriage.
 Chubukov embraced Lomov and had tears of happiness in his eyes.
-He also sought blessing of God for Lomov and his daughter.
+He also sought the blessing of God for Lomov and his daughter.

 (E) What does the line “never let down my bright hair” tell us about Amanda?
 [3]